PayString/paystring/readme.md

 ## Required Server Security

-There are a few critical security measures that **MUST** be taken when running this PayID server implementation.
+Here are several critical security measures you MUST implement when running this PayID server implementation:

-### TLS
+### TLS (Transport Layer Security)

 TLS is a **requirement** for PayID.
 This PayID server implementation does not include TLS out-of-the-box, so it must be configured.

 For instructions on configuring TLS with an NGINX reverse proxy for PayID, go [here](https://dev.docs.payid.org/docs/remote-deployment#nginx-reverse-proxy--ssl-setup).

 For PayID security best practices, go [here](https://dev.docs.payid.org/docs/payid-best-practices).

+### Private API

+The Private API does not currently include authentication.
+Therefore, this API MUST only be exposed to trusted IP ranges, and MUST NOT be exposed publicly.

 ## 4. PayID integration and the PayID APIs